pcharbon70/rubber-duck-web/planning/phase_2_llm_chat_system.md

 # Phase 2: LLM Chat System & Duck Integration

+**STATUS: ~15% STARTED** 🚧

+## Important Architecture Note
+**The Duck LLM backend server is an external service that already exists.** This project implements the web client that connects to it via WebSockets.
+All references to "server" in this document refer to client-side handling unless explicitly noted as the external Duck server.

+## Completion Summary
+- ✅ **Duck Client Representation**: Duck visual identity created (SVG component)
+- ✅ **Basic Chat UI**: Chat component with message display implemented
+- ✅ **Channel Structure**: Basic channel topics for browser-to-Phoenix communication
+- ⚠️ **Pending**: WebSocket client to LLM server, conversation state, streaming responses

 ## Overview
-Implement the core LLM chat system enabling users to communicate with "Duck" (the coding assistant) via Phoenix channels.
-This phase establishes the conversation management, streaming responses, and chat UI optimized for LLM interactions, similar to claude.ai but integrated with the collaborative coding environment.
+Implement the web client for the LLM chat system, enabling users to communicate with the external "Duck" server (the coding assistant backend) via Phoenix Channels as a WebSocket client.
+This phase establishes client-side conversation management, streaming response handling, and chat UI optimized for LLM interactions, similar to claude.ai but integrated with the collaborative coding environment.

-## 2.1 Duck LLM Agent System
+## 2.1 Duck LLM Client Integration

-### 2.1.1 Duck Agent Representation
+### 2.1.1 Duck Client Representation
 - [ ] Create `Duck` module as LLM agent representation
 - [ ] Implement Duck user session with special agent privileges
 - [ ] Create Duck avatar, branding, and visual identity